wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 ### Repository instance

 We are also using the Spring Data (Geode) *Repository* infrastructure in the Customer Service application.
-This should be evident from our declaration and definition of the application-specific `CustomerRepository` interface.

 If we disable the Spring Data *Repository* *auto-configuration*: